marinov98/MarinMacs/emacs_config/README.md

 ## TODO:
 - Implement all the packages using use-package

+# Things to consider as you customize your emacs

 ## Note before beginning
 - Any errors you get can be googled and every package can also be checked online
 - Depending on how you installed emacs, certain packages might be preinstalled into it